awsdocs/iam-user-guide/doc_source/access_policies_access-advisor-example-scenarios.md

 aws iam get-policy-version --policy-arn arn:aws:iam::123456789012:policy/ExamplePolicy1 --version-id v2
 ```

 Arnav stores the JSON policy document returned in the `Document` field of the `PolicyVersion` array\.
 Within the policy document, Arnav searches for actions with in the `ec2` namespace\.
-If there are no actions from other namespaces remaining in the policy, then he detaches the policy from the affected identities \(users, groups, and roles\) and then deletes the policy\.
-In this case, the policy does include the Amazon DynamoDB and Amazon S3 services, so Arnav removes the Amazon EC2 actions from the document and saves his changes\.
+If there are no actions from other namespaces remaining in the policy, then he detaches the policy from the affected identities \(users, groups, and roles\)\.
+He then deletes the policy\.
+In this case, the policy does include the Amazon DynamoDB and Amazon S3 services\.
+So Arnav removes the Amazon EC2 actions from the document and saves his changes\.
 He then uses the following command to update the policy using the new version of the document and to set that version as the default policy version\.

 ```
 aws iam create-policy-version --policy-arn arn:aws:iam::123456789012:policy/ExamplePolicy1 --policy-document file://UpdatedPolicy.json --set-as-default